-With reference to the average ratios shown in the template and calculated on end-of-the-month observations over the preceding 12 months, the trend shows a slight decrease, driven by an increase in outflows in line with the increase in liabilities recognised in the Group's balance sheet, mainly retail deposits and non-operating deposits, as well as outflows related to derivative exposures and other collateral obligations.
+With reference to the average ratios shown in the template and calculated on end-of-the-month observations over the preceding 12 months, the trend shows a slight decrease, driven by an increase in outflows in line with the increase in liabilities recognised in the Group's balance sheet, mainly retail deposits and non-operating deposits, as well as outflows related to derivative exposures and other collateral obligations due to adverse market scenarios for which higher variation margins were estimated for derivative positions.
+There was also an increase in the liquidity reserve (buffer) due to the purchase of securities as part of the high-quality liquid assets.

-The economic and financial instability generated by the pandemic-related health crisis and geo-political tensions did not affect the Bank's overall liquidity position, which remained solid and stable.
+The economic and financial instability, generated by the pandemic-related health crisis and geo-political tensions and inflationary pressure, did not affect the Bank's overall liquidity position, which remained solid and stable; all liquidity adequacy indicators and analyses, in fact, showed wide safety margins with respect to regulatory and internal limits.